 In March of 2004, Preservation Piedmont submitted a request that the City of Charlottesville adopt the Document Before Demolish program as a requirement of the demolition application process.
 In support of this request, Preservation Piedmont designed a simple, two-page documentation form (PDF) to be submitted with accompanying site sketch plan and photographs that could be completed within a short period of time.
 The program has the support of the Neighborhood Development Services Department but has not yet been adopted by the City of Charlottesville.

 In the interim, Preservation Piedmont has arranged to receive notifications of demolition applications from the City.
 Once notified, members of Preservation Piedmont go out with camera and documentation forms in hand to record each property slated for demolition.
 All field records and data generated by the program are temporarily stored in Preservation Piedmont archives and are available upon request.

 The Piedmont Area Preservation Alliance (PAPA) is a regional umbrella organization formed in 2007 by a Preservation Piedmont steering committee to encourage preservation organizations to build a communication network.
 Its stated mission is to sustain the cultural and ecological resources of Central Virginia.

 The PAPA organization facilitates sharing of organizational news primarily at an annual gathering.
 The social and networking event is hosted by one of the member organizations, and is usually held at a historic building.
 Each organization is asked to have a representative make a short presentation about their organization’s recent activities.
 The current membership of each PAPA member organization is invited to attend, along with local and state government elected and appointed officials.
-In May 2018, seventeen organizations participated at the Morven event.
-PAPA invites your organization to participate in the fall 2019 PAPA “Preservation Week” event TBA!
+If your organization is interested in joining PAPA, please use the contact us page to send us a message!

 Past PAPA annual events were held at the following locations: